cunming666/ece1724-project/proposal.md

 #### 2. Real-Time Functionality

-The system will support live check-in status updates.
-For example, after one of the staff members checks in, the updated number of people who have checked in will be available on the organizer’s page onwards without them needing to refresh the page.
-We will do this for check-in updates so that the scope doesn’t get out of hand.
-We will do this using a backend driven push or update mechanism (eg. WebSocket) to push the check-in updates to the appropriate organizer views.
+The system will support live check-in status updates for organizer dashboards without a page refresh.
+Concretely, when a staff member checks in an attendee, the backend will emit an event (e.g., checkin:created) over Socket.IO/WebSocket to clients viewing that event’s dashboard.
+The payload will include the event identifier, updated attendance counts, and a small recent check-in feed (e.g., last N check-ins) so organizers can monitor progress in real time while keeping scope controlled.

 If there is time available, a possible further extension could be File Handling and Processing: e.g. processing ticket files or QR-based ticket records after registration, to go beyond simple upload and display of files.

 ### How These Features Fulfill the Course Requirements

 This project satisfies the course requirements because it includes a complete frontend and backend structure, a relational database, cloud-based file storage, and clear frontend-backend data interaction.
 It also includes at least two advanced features, namely authentication and authorization, and real-time updates.
+During the presentation, we will demonstrate the end-to-end flow (event creation → registration → check-in) and show real-time dashboard updates triggered by staff check-ins, along with a cloud-stored event asset that can be uploaded and downloaded.

 ### Scope and Feasibility